kelsdoerksen/giga-connectivity/docs/index.md

 Data is cleaned by removing duplicate school entries and entries that contain NaNs.

 # Model
-The ML architecture used as a baseline is the Random Forest.
+The ML architecture used as a baseline is the <strong style="color: green; opacity: 0.80;">Random Forest</strong>.
 Random Forests are a collection of decision trees with the fundamental idea to leverage  a decision tree ensemble method for classification or regression.
 In the case of this project we are focused on binary classification to predict schools as connected (Class 1) or not-connected (Class 0).
 This is a **supervised learning** context where the model is provided a labelled target variable (Y/N connectivity) for each sample (school).

 |![Image](imgs/rf_example.png)
 |:--:|